LillyUwuu/iGuessr/README.md

 ## Prerequisites
 - Exploited iDevice
 - Arduino UNO
-- 2.4″ LCD Shield (Support for 16x2 lcd is comming soon)
+- 2.4″ LCD Shield (Support for 16x2 lcd is coming soon)
 - Photoresistor
 - Usb A to B data cable
 - Apple lightning to usb camera adapter or the 30pin version